2012 West Virginia Secretary of State election

 The 2012 West Virginia Secretary of State election was held on November 6, 2012, to elect the Secretary of State of West Virginia.
 It was held concurrently with the 2012 U.S. presidential election, along with elections to the United States Senate and United States House of Representatives, as well as various state and local elections.
 Incumbent Democratic Secretary of State Natalie Tennant easily won re-election to a second term.
+As of 2026, this is the last time a Democrat was elected Secretary of State of West Virginia.